igneus/php-functional-util-comparison/README.md

     - pros
         - actively maintained
     - cons
-        - function referencing is awkward (no name constants)
+        - function referencing is slightly less convenient (function name constants are not in the same namespace as the functions themselves, they are class constants of the `Functional\Functional` class)
 * [phamda/phamda](https://github.com/mpajunen/phamda)
     - pros
         - all functions curried (solves the problem of easy referencing without name constants)